jaspereb/SimpleSliderHand/README.md

 See the GripperSoftware.ino code and mx28T eManual for more details

 # ROS Integration
 In order to use this gripper with the Robot Operating System (ROS) a basic action service is provided.
-You will need to upload the gripper firmware then add the SimpleSliderHand folder under Software>ROSPackage to your catkin workspace.
+You will need to upload the gripper firmware then add the parallel_gripper folder under Software>parallel_gripper to your catkin workspace.
 Ensure you rerun `catkin_make` and `source devel/setup.bash`.
 You should then be able to run
 `rosrun SimpleSliderHand gripperServer.py`
 then
 `rosrun SimpleSliderHand gripperClient.py`
 and press enter to change the gripper state.

 In addition to the ROS action server.
-A URDF of the UR5 Robot with this gripper attached is also provided as an example for planning with the gripper on.
+A URDF of the UR5 Robot (currently just the gripper, this is a ToDo) with this gripper attached is also provided as an example for planning with the gripper on.